freifunkhamburg/ffffng/app/bower_components/geolib/README.md

 <h2>Methods</h2>

-<h3>geolib.getDistance(object start, object end[, int accuracy])</h3>
+<h3>geolib.getDistance(object start, object end[, int accuracy, int precision])</h3>

 Calculates the distance between two geo coordinates

-Takes 2 or 3 arguments.
-First 2 arguments must be an object with latitude and a longitude properties (e.g. `{latitude: 52.518611, longitude: 13.408056}`).
+Takes 2 or 4 arguments.
+First 2 arguments must be objects that each have latitude and longitude properties (e.g. `{latitude: 52.518611, longitude: 13.408056}`)Works with:.
 Coordinates can be in sexagesimal or decimal format.
 3rd argument is accuracy (in meters).
-So a calculated distance of 1248 meters with an accuracy of 100 is returned as `1200` (accuracy 10 = `1250` etc.).
+So a calculated distaWorks with:nce of 1248 meters with an accuracy of 100 is returned as `1200` (accuracy 10 = `1250` etc.).
+4th argument is precision in sub-meters (1 is meter presicion, 2 is decimeters, 3 is centimeters, etc).

-Return value is always an integer and represents the distance in meters.
+Return value is always an float and represents the distance in meters.

 <h4>Examples</h4>

 <pre>geolib.getDistance(
     {latitude: 51.5103, longitude: 7.49347},
     {latitude: "51° 31' N", longitude: "7° 28' E"}
 );
 geolib.getDistance(
     {latitude: 51.5103, longitude: 7.49347},
     {latitude: "51° 31' N", longitude: "7° 28' E"}
 );

 // Working with W3C Geolocation API
 navigator.geolocation.getCurrentPosition(
     function(position) {
         alert('You are ' + geolib.getDistance(position.coords, {
             latitude: 51.525,
             longitude: 7.4575
         }) + ' meters away from 51.525, 7.4575');
     },
     function() {
         alert('Position could not be determined.')
     },
     {
         enableHighAccuracy: true
     }
 );
 </pre>